-Getting tired of nagging calls or text messages?
-You can block unwanted numbers from a specific number.
-You can also block text messages you no longer want to receive.
+Getting tired of nagging calls?
+You can block unwanted calls from a specific number.
+Or, to block unwanted text messages, check out Message Blocking.

-For more options to block calls on your phone, visit CTIA's page on Blocking Robocalls.
-The CTIA webpage includes apps to block calls for Android, iOS, Windows, and Blackberry.
+- Visit CTIA's page on Blocking Robocalls for more options to block calls for Android, iOS, Windows, and Blackberry.

-If your phone doesn't offer blocking options, our Calling Services might help.
+- If your phone doesn't offer blocking options, Family Allowances might help.
 This service let's you block calls and texts from specific numbers.
 You can manage Family Allowances online through My T-Mobile or from your phone with the My Account app.

 Let us know if there is a number that you think should be added or removed from our scammer list by reporting the scam call.

 If you receive unwanted sales calls, add your phone number to the National Do Not Call Registry.
 It may take up to 31 days for this to take effect.
 Visit www.donotcall.gov.